Travel and Expense Master Glossary

 A travel cash advance is a sum of money provided to an individual in advance of or before travel to cover business travel expenses.
 These funds are typically used for expenses like meals, lodging, and transportation, especially when using a corporate card isn't feasible.
 The advance is expected to be fully accounted for and/or repaid upon completion of the trip, through an expense report.
 Not every college allows for providing cash advances, so confirming with your supervisor or Travel Coordinator in advance of submitting a Cash Advance request is advised.

 A ChartField is a segment of the chart of accounts used to record and track financial transactions.
-It's essentially a field that stores specific pieces of information about a transaction, like its source, department, or purpose, sometimes in our common language in the CTC community we refer to this as the "Budget Code".
-Multiple ChartFields combined (a Chartfield Combination) provide a detailed accounting record for each transaction.
+It's essentially a field that stores specific pieces of information about a transaction, like its source, department, or purpose.
+Sometimes in our common language in the CTC community we refer to this as the "Budget Code".
+Multiple ChartFields combined (a Chartfield Combination or "Chartstring") provide a detailed accounting record for each transaction.
 There is a default Chartfield values that can be established for employees that will automatically populate into travel transactions, and it is possible to define a 'default' Chartfield combination that can be established uniquely for an individual Travel Authorization.
 Those not sure where their travel expenses should be charged to can ask their supervisor or Travel Coordinator.
 It is the responsibility of the Budget Manager Approver to review the entered Chartfield value before the authorization can achieve final approval.

-The location is a city, country, or geographical area where you will incur expenses that you want to appear by default onto your travel authorizations and expense reports.
+The "Expense Location" is a city, country, or geographical area where you will incur expenses that you want to appear by default onto your travel authorizations and expense reports.
 The ctcLink system supports attributing specific locations with a pre-defined Expense Location amount.
 When the traveler enters an Expense Type and this information is correlated with the location, the system can automatically populate an Expense Location.

 In the Travel & Expenses module, an Expense Report (ER) is Travel document created after travel to record actual cost of travel; it may also produce a reimbursement and/or reconcile a Cash Advance.
 It is used for ALL Employee Reimbursements and replaces A-19.